SafaOS/libc/README.md

 SafaOS's libc written in zig

 ## Building
-first you need to run the initilization script to compile the `safa-api` library.
+first you need to run the initialization script to compile the `safa-api` library.
 ```
 ./init.sh
 ```